linkedbuildingdata/SummerSchoolOfLDAC/README.md

 ## Authors

-A couple of members of the W3C Linked Building Data Community Group contributed to the content of this repository.
+A couple of persons contributed to the content of this repository.
 Amongst others:

 * **Georg Ferdinand Schneider**, [RG](https://www.researchgate.net/profile/Georg_Schneider3)